josefalvarz/SQL-Projects/Tesla_SQL_Analysis/README.md

 Business Value

 Tesla operates in a competitive and volatile market.
-Real-time sentiment analysis helps in:
+Real time sentiment analysis helps in:
 -	Identifying risks or emerging controversies.
 -	Evaluate public reaction to events.
 -	Hear what customers are concerned about and their opinions.